seatrips/LWF-pm2-guide/README.md

-# lwf-use-pm2
+# How to use pm2 with LWF
-switch to pm2 usage for lwf
+guide how to switch to pm2 usage for lwf

 ### Steps to take